Thylacoleo: Postcranium

+Ecology

 When Thylacoleo was first described by Richard Owen, he considered it to be a carnivore, based on the morphology of its skull and teeth.
 However other anatomists, such as William Henry Flower disagreed.
 Flower was the first to place Thylacoleo with the Diprotodonts, noting its skull and teeth to be laid out more like those of the koala and the wombat, and suggested that it was more likely a herbivore.
 Owen did not disagree with Flower's placement of Thylacoleo with the Diprotodonts, but still maintained that it was a carnivore, despite its herbivorous ancestry.
 Owen found little support in his lifetime, despite the pointing out of Thylacoleos retractable claws, something only found in mammalian carnivores, and its lack of any ability to chew plant material.
 In 1911, a study by Spencer and Walcott claimed that certain marks on the bones of megafauna had been made by Thylacoleo, but according to Horton (1979) they were not sufficiently rigorous, resulting in their arguments being strongly challenged by later scholars, such as Anderson (1929), and later Gill (1951, 1952, 1954), thereby leaving the issue unresolved.
-In 1981, another paper was published arguing that certain cuts to bones of large marsupials had been caused by Thylacoleo.
-This paper by Horton and Wright was able to counter earlier arguments that such marks were the result of humans, largely by pointing out the presence of similar marks on the opposite side of many bones.
-They concluded that humans were extremely unlikely to have made the marks in question, but that if so "they had set out to produce only marks consistent with what Thylacoleo would produce".
-Since then, the academic consensus has emerged that Thylacoleo was a predator and a hypercarnivore.